My Ovulation Test is Positive! When Should I Have Sex?

-WebMD, explains that an ovulation test indicates that an egg, also known as a ovum, is about to be released from the ovaries.
+WebMD, explains that an ovulation test indicates that an egg is about to be released from the ovary.
 Once released, it will be ready for fertilization.
-Ovulation tests detect the luteinizing hormone (LH) that your pituitary gland releases right before ovulation.
+Ovulation tests detect the luteinizing hormone (LH) that is released right before ovulation.

 Once the LH surge is detected, your ovulation test will show a positive result.
 For most women, the positive result lets you know that you will be ovulating within 24 to 36 hours.
 If you are trying to get pregnant, it would be a good idea to have sex now.

 A positive ovulation test means you will ovulate within the next 12 to 72 hours.
 The time frame of actual ovulation varies from woman to woman.
 Have sex the day of the positive ovulation test and the next two days, too.
 This will allow the sperm to be where it needs to be when you ovulate.